Have you ever noticed that it is when you are in the midst of your next IBS flare-up, that you take the LEAST care of yourself?

 3) Keep your IBS flare-up medication with you

 This is not the time to wonder if you have the meds that help you handy.
-Whatever you find helps, start using it straight away.
-This means having enough, and having it on you at all times.
+Whatever you find helps you the most, start using it straight away.
+This means having enough, and having this with you at all times.

 If you need to use a lot of paper during a flare-up, keep an emergency stock ready and remember to replace it regularly.